PengyuW007/Wagemate_Android/README.md

 2. Or enter your annual salary directly – the app will calculate the net salary after taxes.

-3. Select your province – the app applies the correct tax rates.
+3. Select your province (only allows Canadian provinces and territories)– the app applies the correct tax rates.

 4. View your net annual salary – after deductions for federal and provincial taxes.